WINTER-project-eu/WINTER_EU_Database/README.md

 ### Data Sources

+The table below lists the sources used for the web platform, categorized by type (spatial or non-spatial).

 | Type       | Data Layer/Description                        | Source         | Resolution/Scale |
 |------------|-----------------------------------------------|----------------|------------------|
 | Spatial    | Land Cover/Land Use (Vector)                  | Corine Land Cover (CLC) | 50 to 10 meters  |